Sintra-Portugal.com

 Important information if you want to enter the Pena Palace

-In the peak season, the most popular time slots do sell out, often being sold in bulk to tour guides or to coach tours operated by cruise companies.
-If you purchase your ticket from the ticket office on the day of your visit, you may have to wait up to three hours for your time slot to enter the palace.
+It's important to note that during peak season, popular time slots often sell out quickly.
+Many tickets are sold in bulk to tour guides and coach tours operated by cruise companies, which can limit availability for individual visitors.
+If you choose to buy your ticket at the palace on the day of your visit, be prepared for potential wait times of up to three hours for your designated entry slot.

 Insight: Only 400 people are allowed to enter the Palácio da Pena per 30-minute time slot.
 This is a very small number considering that 1,976,367 tourists visited the Palácio da Pena in 2019, before safety restrictions were implemented.